-After my post, the pair rallied back above the rising trendline, but it was short lived as sellers pushed the pair down after hitting around .6050.
+After my post, the pair rallied back above the rising trendline, but it was short-lived as sellers pushed the pair down after hitting around .6050.
 The pair made a low around .5800 and retraced to its closing levels around .5900.

 US jobs data came much worse than expected with NFP reading at -240K jobs lost in October and a higher revision of jobs lost to September’s number.
-While the markets saw quite a bit of volatility the pair pretty much ended were it started and treaded lower as traders continue to price in economic weakness.
+While the markets saw quite a bit of volatility the pair pretty much ended where it started and treaded lower as traders continue to price in economic weakness.

-I will continue to stick with this trade, but looks for adjustments.
+I will continue to stick with this trade but looks for adjustments.
 I think volatility is slowly creeping down as the markets calm, and my exit strategy may need to be readjusted.
 Stay tuned!

 Trade Idea: 2008-11-05 22:52